lgreski/datasciencectacontent/markdown/pml-randomForestPerformance.md

 To improve processing time of the multiple executions of the `train()` function, `caret` supports the parallel processing capabilities of the `parallel` package.
 Unfortunately, the documentation of [parallel processing with `caret`](http://topepo.github.io/caret/parallel.html) uses a technique, the `doMC` package, which is not available for Microsoft Windows versions of R.

 Fortunately, the `parallel` package works on R across all major operating system platforms: Linux, Mac OSX, and Windows.
-One's ability to run these models in parallel to obtain a manageable response time is often the difference between using a highly effective algorithm like *random forest* versus a less effective but more computationally efficient algorithm (such as *linear discriminant analysis*).
+One's ability to run these models in parallel is often the difference between using a highly effective algorithm like *random forest* versus a less effective but more computationally efficient algorithm (such as *linear discriminant analysis*).

-In practical terms for the *Practical Machine Learning* final project, the probability of correctly predicting all 20 test cases using an algorithm with 80% accuracy is very low, as described in [Required Model Accuracy](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/pml-requiredModelAccuracy.md).
-The probability of correctly predicting all 20 test cases even with a model at 95% accuracy is only 0.36.
-Therefore, a student must use an algorithm that has at least 99% accuracy to have a reasonable probability of obtaining a perfect score on the quiz associated with the final project.

 One other tradeoff that we made in this analysis was changing the resampling method from the default of bootstrapping to k-fold cross-validation.
-The impact of this change is to reduce the number of samples against which the random forest algorithm is run from 25 to 5, and to change each sample's composition from leave one out to randomly selected training folds.
-Note that within each sample, the trees are still calculated with the underlying random forest algorithm, as described by [Leo Breiman](https://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm#workings).

 The change in resampling technique may trade processing performance for reduced model accuracy.
 However, our analysis shows that the 5 fold cross-validation resampling technique delivered the same accuracy as the more computationally expensive bootstrapping technique.

 Finally, we note that `caret::train()` supports a wide variety of tuning parameters that vary by model type.
 For the purposes of this analysis, we chose only to vary the resampling method for `train(x,y,method="rf",...)`, leaving other parameters such as `mtry` constant.